ibm-cloud-docs/FileStorage/faqs.md

 ## Measuring IOPS
 {: faq}

-IOPS is measured based on a load profile of 16 KB blocks with random 50 percent reads and 50 percent writes.
+IOPS is measured based on a load profile of 16-KB blocks with random 50 percent reads and 50 percent writes.
 Workloads that differ from this profile might experience poor performance.

 ## What happens when I use a smaller block size for measuring performance?
 {: faq}